omerwe/polyfun/README.md

 PolyLoc and PolyFun have similar input files and they share many command-line arguments.
 You can see all the PolyLoc options by typing `python polyloc.py --help`.
 We now describe each of the stages of PolyLoc in detail.

 #### PolyLoc stage 1: Partition SNPs into bins of similar posterior per-SNP heritability
-This stage requires a file with posterior causal effect sizes of SNPs (ideally all genome-wide SNPs, or at least all the ones in genome-wide significant loci).
+This stage requires a file with posterior causal effect sizes of SNPs (ideally all genome-wide SNPs, or at least all the ones in genome-wide significant loci), as created by `run_finemapper.py`.
 Here is an example file (seen via `zcat example_data/posterior_betas.gz | head`):
 ```
 CHR  SNP         BP       A1  A2  Z         N       BETA_MEAN  BETA_SD
 1    rs3748597   888659   T   C   0.85233   383290  0.00021    0.00005